giri8888/github/README.md

 # github
-This repository is for learning Git
+This repository is for learning Git.

 Author : Girish Depu